-Digitizing your restoration fleet’s data in a cloud-based management software allows you to avoid downtime, automate workflows and monitor expenses.
+If you’re tracking your fleet’s maintenance with spreadsheets, digitizing that data in a cloud-based management software can help you avoid downtime, automate workflows and monitor expenses.
 By leveraging a centralized system, you can maximize visibility into asset health by receiving real-time updates from drivers via a mobile app.

 1. Leverage Electronic Vehicle Inspection Results

 Monitoring fleet health can be a challenge when your vehicles are constantly in use.
 Having your drivers conduct daily vehicle inspections allows you to monitor asset health and be informed of issues quickly no matter where your vehicles are.